meisin/Commodity-News-Corpus/README.md

 * https://www.marketpulse.com
 * https://www.fxempire.com/news/

-**Note** Due to copyright issues, only the links to the original news articles are provided (without the actual news text) along with the annotation files.
+**Note** Due to copyright issues, only the links to the original news articles are provided (without the actual news text).
+A corresponding URL link is given along with each  annotation file.

 To use this dataset is made available for academic research purposes only, please cite this publication:
 ```